 Importantly, it comes with a throw ratio range of 1.45-1.96:1, which indicates you won’t have to keep it far away to create a big-screen view.
 Incorporating the blend of 3LCD technology and 800X600 native resolution, this projector will amaze your audience with sharp and lucid visuals and detailed data images.

 Almost every church suffers from light intrusion, but it doesn’t mean that you will have a faded view.
-This projector takes the assistance from 3200 lumens of brightness and 15000:1 contrast ratio that oozes a clear image quality in almost every light condition.
+This projector takes assistance from 3200 lumens of brightness and a 15000:1 contrast ratio that oozes a clear image quality in almost every light condition.

 Powered by a 210W UHE lamp, it not only treats your audience with a splendid view but also ensures longevity up to 10000hours.
 Setting up a screen around 200inch can lead to image deformation, but you won’t have to worry because you use the keystone correction, 1.45:1 zoom, and manual focus.
 You can even use the quick corner to align the images and get an ideal rectangular image.

 The rear side Epson VS250 houses HDMI, D-Sub, RCA, audio-out, and USB Type A&B, making it compatible with many modern devices that you need as a video source.
-Plus, the Plug ‘n Play facility makes this projector for church use, and you can easily play contents without requiring any setup.
+Plus, the Plug ‘n Play facility makes this projector for church use, and you can easily play content without requiring any setup.